How to Balance a Checkbook: The Nitty Gritty Details

 How Do I Get Started

 It is never too late to start!
-It will just be a bit challenging at first because you don’t have a “Last Month’s Reconciliation.”
+It will just be a bit challenging to balance a checkbook at first because you don’t have a “Last Month’s Reconciliation.”
 Here’s how I suggest you get started if you’ve never kept a check register or balanced your checkbook.

 Start a Check Register or Transaction Record